jayvdb/flake8-putty/README.rst

 When multiple file pattern selectors are used, only one of the file patterns needs to match the filename.
 Likewise only one of many regex and only one of many codes needs to be matched.

-However types of selectors are combined, each type of selector must be matched.
+However when different types of selectors are combined in one rule, each type of selector must be matched.

 e.g. when two filenames and two regex are used, at least one filename and one regex must match before the rule is activated.